rohdesamuel/cubez/README.md

-# Cubez - A fast C API Game Engine
+# Cubez - A Fast C API Game Engine

 **Cubez** is an Entity Component System based Game Engine.
 ECS is a game engine design pattern that favors composition over inheritance.
 This principle allows the game designer a greater control and flexibility in game design.